bpfefferle/bearded-dragon-owners/_posts/2022-04-25-what-to-feed-a-bearded-dragon.md

 As Bearded Dragons get older, they may show more interest in vegetables.
 In addition, they may enjoy a piece of fruit once in awhile.
-However, it's best to establish a habit of offering both live food and vegetables while the Bearded Dragon is young.
-Otherwise, it may be harder to get the reptile to eat vegetables when it is older.
+However, it's best to establish a habit of offering live food, vegetables, and the occasional fruit while a Bearded Dragon is young.
+Otherwise, it may be harder to get the reptile to eat vegetables or fruits when it is older.
+Remember, variety is the key to a good diet for a Bearded Dragon.

 **Daily Choices:**